pi-dissertacoes/pi-dissertacoes.github.io/docs/The Platform/4-UseCases.md

 ### Course Director

+1. Accept the use of his/her course in a dissertation - After a given dissertation has been uplodaded and acepted by the admnistrator, the course director can accept/deny the use of his/her course in that particular dissertation

+2. Break a dissertation agreement between a student and a teacher - After both the student and the teacher agree on break the previous agreement, the course director can confirm that intetion.

 ### Admin

 1. See all dissertations uploaded to the website - Be able to see all the dissertations that are in the platform and, with the help of a search bar, get faster to specific dissertations;

-2. Accept or deny dissertation proposal - Accept or deny a dissertation proposal, sdepending on the quality of the proposal and other aspects that influence the decision to accept or deny it;
+2. Accept or deny dissertation proposal - Accept or deny a dissertation proposal, depending on the quality of the proposal and other aspects that influence the decision to accept or deny it;

 3. Close and open the Dissertation Season - Be able to open and close the dissertation season, so that no more dissertations can be added for the respective academic year;